-Theresa May’s handling of Brexit is a classic case of bad leadership, writes Stefan Stern
+Theresa May's handling of Brexit a '˜classic' case of bad leadership

 The gauntlet, in the form of 48 letters, has been thrown down, and a vote of no confidence in Theresa May’s leadership of the Conservative Party is on.

 The prime minister declared her determination to fight on.
 And yet even in that moment of seeming defiance, some of the flaws in her character and her approach to leadership were on display.
 It is worth taking a moment to reflect on how Britain got here.

 Breakfast in The Hague, lunch in Berlin, afternoon tea in Brussels: May’s Tuesday may have sounded like a rushed luxury European tour.
 But it was a last-minute dash to try and salvage her Brexit deal, and sooth rebellious MPs back home.

 Unfortunately, it was a bit late for the prime minister to try and form warmer, more productive relationships with her EU counterparts.
 This charm offensive was moribund on arrival.
 It is reflective of her time in office, which is looking like it will one day become a classic case study of bad leadership in practice.